 However, empirical investigations of this issue found that user runtime estimates are actually rather inaccurate [21].
-Results from four different installations are shown in Fig. 1 (Section 4 discusses the four presented workloads in detail).
+Results from four different installations are shown in Fig. 1.
 These graphs are histograms of the estimation accuracy: what percentage of the requested time was actually used.
 The promising peak at 100% actually reflects jobs that reached their allocated time and were then killed by the system according to the backfilling rules.
 The hump near zero was conjectured to reflect jobs that failed on startup, based on the fact that all of them are very short (less than 90 seconds).
 The rest of the jobs, that actually ran successfully, have a rather flat uniform-like histogram.